 FAR .2.101 Definition: An “unsolicited proposal,” means a written proposal for a new or innovative idea that is submitted to an agency on the initiative of the offeror for the purpose of obtaining a contract with the Government, and that is not in response to a request for proposals, Broad Agency Announcement, Small Business Innovation Research topic, Small Business Technology Transfer Research topic, Program Research and Development Announcement, or any other Government-initiated solicitation or program.

-Unsolicited proposals allow unique and innovative ideas or approaches that have been developed outside the Government to be made available to Government agencies for use in accomplishment of their missions.
-Unsolicited proposals are offered with the intent that the Government will enter into a contract with the offeror for research and development or other efforts supporting the Government mission, and often represent a substantial investment of time and effort by the offeror.
-(FAR Subpart 15.603 – Unsolicited Proposals)
+The purpose of an unsolicited proposal is to allow unique and innovative ideas or approaches that have been developed outside the Government to be made available to Government agencies for use in the accomplishment of their missions.
+Unsolicited proposals are offered with the intent that the Government will enter into a contract with the offeror for research and development or other efforts supporting the Government’s mission, and often represent a substantial investment of time and effort by the offeror.

 An unsolicited proposal should contain sufficient information to permit consideration of the proposal in an objective and timely manner.
 A valid unsolicited proposal must:

 - Be independently originated and developed by the offeror;